 Julie Slovenia 10 Comments

-On this road trip through northwestern Slovenia, drive the Vršič Pass, visit the Soca Valley and the town of Bovec, explore the Tolmin Gorge, and even go on white-knuckle drive to Mangart, the highest road in Slovenia.
+On this one day road trip through northwestern Slovenia, drive the Vršič Pass, visit the Soca Valley and the town of Bovec, explore the Tolmin Gorge, and even go on white-knuckle drive to Mangart, the highest road in Slovenia.
 If you like scenic drives and want to see a beautiful part of the country, this Slovenia road trip is a wonderful day trip idea.

-About this Slovenia Road Trip
+About this Slovenia Scenic Drive

 This road trip will take a full day.
-You will start in the morning with a drive over the Vršič Pass and then you will head south along the Soca River, make a quick visit to Bovec, and continue on to the Tolmin Gorges.
+You will start in the morning with a drive over the Vršič Pass and then you will head south along the Soca River, make a quick visit to Bovec, and continue on to the Tolmin Gorge.
 From the Tolmin Gorge, you have the option to end the day or continue to the Mangart Saddle.

 Road Trip Stats